 - Click OK, Apply, Add to Favorites, and OK.

 Note: Keep in mind that the CAD data may not align exactly with the available reference data, because of inaccuracies in one or both sets of data.

-When the final version of the projection file has been achieved, click Add to Favorites one more time.
+- When the final version of the projection file has been achieved, click Add to Favorites again.
 Click Apply.
 Click OK, and save the MXD.

 For Version 9.3.1 and earlier, the custom projection file is saved at the following locations: